The following history report of the NYC Transit Police

 During these proceedings it was disclosed that the Mayor

-reported on policy to the Police Commissioner and on personnel to the
+who reported on policy to the Police Commissioner and on personnel

-This system, even if understood, which it was not, was
+system, even if understood, which it was not, was totally

-The Transit Authority had turned a deaf ear to crimes
+Transit Authority had turned a deaf ear to crimes committed on the

-They wanted to down play crime on the system and if a crime was reported
+wanted to down play crime on the system and if a crime was reported

 in the press it would be viewed a failure to protect the riding

 public.
-The stated reason for these failures were
+The stated reason for these failures were that

 accountable chain of command?